Change the boot Java runtime of the IDE

-To use a different Java runtime available on your computer, select Add Custom Runtime… under Advanced.
+To use a different Java runtime available on your computer, select Add Custom Runtime… under Advanced in the New field.
 JetBrains Rider lists all the JDKs and JREs that it was able to detect.
-Alternatively, click Add JDK to specify the location of the desired Java home directory.
+Select one or click Add JDK to specify the location of the desired Java home directory.

 To reset back to the default runtime that the IDE initially used, click Use Default Runtime.